MunchLab/ect/paper/paper.md

 Despite the ECT's mathematical elegances, there has been a notable absense of efficient, user-friendly Python implementations that can handle the computational demands of modern research datasets.
 The ECT package addressed this by leveraging Numba's just-in-time compilation to achieve significant speedups over naive Python implementations, making it practical to compute ECTs for large-scale datasets.
 This performance is then complimented by the many utility functions for visualizing and comparing different Euler Characteristic Tranforms such as the ECT, SECT, and the DECT.

-Yemeen is going to find any needed references.

-- DECT
-- Demeter
--

 # Representative Publications Using ECT

 Have we actually used it yet?